jsaussereau/Odatix/docs/source/documentation/commands.rst

 | Others            | ``make help``             | Display a list of useful commands                  |
 +-------------------+---------------------------+----------------------------------------------------+

-Options can be passed to the underlying scripts through the variable ``OPT``.
+Options can be passed to the underlying scripts through the variable ``OPTIONS``.
 Example:

 .. code-block:: console

-    make vivado OPT="--noask --overwrite"
+    make vivado OPTIONS="--noask --overwrite"